TakayukiTomatsuri/NTFS-EA-operation-library/README.md

 This is a library for operating NTFS EA using WinAPI.

-EA operations are possible only with native API to the best of our knowledge, and there is little information on the internet, so we created it as a model code and a library that make manipulating EA easily.
+EA operations are possible only with native API to the best of our knowledge, and there is little information on the internet, so we created it as a model code and a library that make manipulating EA easy.

 ## What is NTFS EA (Extended Attribute)
 NTFS EA (Extended Attribute) is a place where you can save a little chunk of data separately from the main file itself.